Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-24-alien-world.md

 "...as a matter of fact it was."
 Vedreg agreed, turning a slightly embarrassed shade of magenta.

-"See! there IS universal humour!"
+"See!
+There IS universal humour!"
 Lewis turned and grinned triumphantly.

 Kirk held up all four hands in defeat, and then handed him a tablet.
 "And while we were joking around…" he said "...contact has been made with Earth."